On the notion of metaplectic Barbasch-Vogan duality: Introduction and the main results

-We may thus speak of a nilpotent orbit in $\g^*$, as well as the notion of metaplectic special nilpotent orbit in $\g^*$.
-We adopt the same convention for other classical Lie algebras.

-The main results of this note concern the primitive ideals of $\oU(\g)$.
-We refer the reader to \cite{Dix} as a general reference.
-Recall the well-know result of Joseph \cite{Jos} that the associated variety of a primitive ideal of $\oU(\g)$ is the closure of a single nilpotent orbit in $\g^*$.
+(This half of the trace form induces the ``standard" form on the universal Cartan subalgebra $\t=\mathbb C^n$.)

-\begin{introtheorem} Let $I$ be a primitive ideal of $\oU(\g)$ with a metaplectic integral infinitesimal character.
+\begin{introtheorem} Let $\g =\s\p_{2n}(\BC)$ and $I$ be a primitive ideal of $\oU(\g)$ with a metaplectic integral infinitesimal character.
 Then the associated variety of $I$ is the closure of a metaplectic special nilpotent orbit in $\g^*$. \end{introtheorem}

-\begin{remark} The above result should be viewed as an analogue of the result of Barbasch and Vogan on representations of complex semisimple groups with integral infinitesimal characters (\cite[Definition 1.10]{BVUni} and remarks immediately after).
-We refer the reader to the work of M{\oe}glin, and Jiang, Liu and Savin for analogous results in the case of $p$-adic groups (\cite[Theorem 1.4]{Mo96} and \cite[Theorem 11.1]{JLS}). \end{remark}
+\begin{remark} Theorem \ref{thm13} should be viewed as an analogue of the result of Barbasch and Vogan on representations of complex semisimple groups with integral infinitesimal characters (\cite[Definition 1.10]{BVUni} and remarks immediately after).
+For analogous results in the case of $p-$adic metaplectic groups, we refer the reader to the work of M{\oe}glin \cite[Theorem 1.4]{Mo96}, and Jiang, Liu and Savin \cite[Theorem 11.1]{JLS}. \end{remark}

-In analogy with the Langlands dual, we define $\check \g=\g=\s\p_{2n}(\BC)$ and call it the metaplectic dual of $\g$.
-Also define the metaplectic Lusztig-Spaltenstein duality map: \be \ee Here and henceforth, a superscript $\mathrm t$ of a Young diagram indicates the transpose of the Young diagram.

-For a Young diagram $\bfdd$, write $\bfdd^+$ for the Young diagram obtained by adding one box at the first row.
+We introduce some notations and terminologies relevant to Young diagrams.
+The number of boxes in a Young diagram is called the size of the Young diagram.
+For a Young diagram $\bfdd$, write $\bfdd^{\mathrm t}$ for the transpose of $\bfdd$.
+Also write $\bfdd^+$ for the Young diagram obtained by adding one box to the first row.
 When $\bfdd$ is non-empty, write $\bfdd^-$ for the Young diagram obtained by removing one box from the last row.
-Define a map \be \ee where $\mathrm{Nil}^{\mathrm{ms}}(\g^*)$ denotes the set of metaplectic special nilpotent orbits in $\mathrm{Nil}(\g^*)$.
+Also recall the collapse operation of Gerstenhaber \cite[Lemma 6.3.3]{CM}: for a Young diagram $\bfdd$ of size $2n+1$, there is a unique largest Young diagram of type B of the same size dominated by $\bfdd$ (in the usual dominance order).
+This is called the $\mathrm B-$collapse of $\bfdd$.
+The $\mathrm C-$collapse and $\mathrm D-$collapse of a Young diagram $\bfdd$ of size $2n$ are defined similarly.

+Following \cite{Weis} and in analogy with the Langlands dual, define $\check \g:=\g=\s\p_{2n}(\BC)$ and call it the metaplectic dual of $\g$.
+Now define the metaplectic Lusztig-Spaltenstein duality map: